-When making smoothies, fruits and vegetables need to be peeled and any pips, cores, seeds and stalks removed before being placed into your smoothie blender with fruit juice, vegetable juice, milk or yogurt.
+When making smoothies, fruits and vegetables need to be peeled and any pips, cores, seeds and stalks removed before being placed into your Ninja Blender with fruit juice, vegetable juice, milk or yogurt.
 The exceptions are strawberries and raspberries where it’s impossible to remove their tiny seeds; figs and kiwi fruit where the seeds can be left in; and any fruits that are too small to peel such as grapes, cherries and blueberries.

 How thick should a smoothie be?